jnhthomp/f1-discord-bot/README.md

 - https://dev.to/en3sis/advanced-discord-js-custom-embeds-using-attachments-2bpn
   - Create html/css markup for webpage, use node-html-to-image to make it a jpeg image
   - Attach the generated jpeg to embed object

+- Learn how to auto assign static driver initials to users with a command (so the bot doesn't forget and can be access via other commands)
+  - Then use these initials automatically whenever `/ttadd` is used
+  - This will allow the `initials` option to be optional and if not included it would default to the users Initials

 ## Lessons Learned
 - Creating Node applications